 By taking these thoughtful steps to prepare young children for otoplasty surgery, you can help alleviate their fears and uncertainties, allowing them to approach the procedure with confidence and trust in the medical team.
 The support and care you provide will make a significant difference in your child’s overall surgical experience and post-operative recovery.

 Whether you are getting an ear pinning otoplasty or some other type of ear surgery otoplasty, the procedure will start with an incision that is located right behind the ear.
 This will take place within the natural crease where the head and the ear join together.
 Your facial plastic surgeon will then take away the requisite amounts of cartilage and skin in order to create the correct visual effect.
 Some patients will require trimming of the cartilage to shape it into a more cosmetically pleasing form before it’s pinned back to the ear with permanent sutures in order to secure the new shape.

->

-> Typically, insurance will not cover procedures that are done solely for cosmetic purposes.
-However, surgery that is done to improve or correct the results of a traumatic injury or genetic deformity could potentially be reimbursable, either completely or partially.
-It is your responsibility as a patient to check with your insurance carrier to obtain the information that you need on what will be covered and what will not for this sort of a procedure.
+Typically, insurance will not cover procedures that are done solely for cosmetic purposes.
+However, a surgery that is done to improve or correct the results of a traumatic injury or genetic deformity could potentially be reimbursable, either completely or partially.
+It is your responsibility as a patient to check with your insurance carrier to obtain the information that you need on what will be covered and what will not for this otoplasty procedure performed at our Scottsdale office.

 The total cost of Otoplasty surgery in Scottsdale is determined based on factors like your medical examinations, surgeon’s fees, hospital charges, post-surgery garments, and anesthesia.
 The exact techniques used will also impact cost, as will the total time needed to perform the surgery.
 Financing for otoplasty surgery is available through CareCredit and Prosper Healthcare Lending.